Download the one-pagers:

 - Mayor Peduto is proposing a 2.9% cut to the Police Bureau budget.
-This cut is lower than the proposed in all but four of the city’s 27 other city departments.
+This cut is lower than the proposed in all but four of the City’s 27 other city departments.

-- Mayor Peduto’s proposed budget for the Police Bureau is 20% of the city’s operating budget, the second-largest allocation, behind only the Department of Finance.
+- Mayor Peduto’s proposed budget for the Police Bureau is 20% of the City’s operating budget, the second-largest allocation, behind only the Department of Finance.

-- Even though the Bureau of Police would be cut by 2.9% under Mayor Peduto’s proposal, the bureau’s share of the operating budget would rise to its highest level in the last six years.
+- Even though the Bureau of Police would be cut by 2.9% under Mayor Peduto’s proposal, the Bureau’s share of the operating budget would rise to its highest level in the last six years.

 - Mayor Peduto has proposed no decrease in the number of uniformed police officers in Pittsburgh.
 This misses an opportunity to reduce police staffing through high rates of retirement.
 All proposed staffing cuts within the Police Bureau are occurring on the civilian side.
-Informed by the Task Force on Police Reform, the Mayor has proposed allocating an amount equal to 5% of the police budget to a new Office of Community Health and Safety.
+Informed by the Task Force on Police Reform, the mayor has proposed allocating an amount equal to 5% of the police budget to a new Office of Community Health and Safety.

 - Available data indicate some increase in affordability for homeowners since 2014, but little for renters.

-- From 2014 (the year of most of the data used in the 2016 needs assessment) to 2019, city incomes rose, and poverty fell, but median gross rent also rose 16%.
+- From 2014 (the year of most of the data used in the 2016 needs assessment) to 2019, City incomes rose, and poverty fell, but median gross rent also rose 16%.

-- The share of renters who are “Cost Burdened”—paying more than 30% of their income for housing—fell slightly but still remained close to 50% in the most recent available pre-pandemic data.
-In Allegheny County, Black renters and renters of color are cost burdened at much higher percentages than white renters.
+- The share of renters who are “cost-burdened”—paying more than 30% of their income for housing—fell slightly but still remained close to 50% in the most recent available pre-pandemic data.
+In Allegheny County, Black renters and renters of color are cost-burdened at much higher percentages than white renters.
 (We do not have data on cost-burdened renters by race/ethnicity for the city alone.)

 - Before the pandemic, evictions in Pittsburgh averaged 89 per week.
-Since mid-March, federal and state eviction moratoriums have keep evictions close to zero.
-The expiration of the Centers for Disease Control (CDC) moratorium on December 31 could precipitate an eviction tsunami in early 2021 in the city—roughly 2,600 if the evictions prevented since March now happen in a short period.
+Since mid-March, federal and state eviction moratoriums have kept evictions close to zero.
+The expiration of the Centers for Disease Control (CDC) moratorium on December 31 could precipitate an eviction tsunami in early 2021 in the City—roughly 2,600 if the evictions prevented since March now happen in a short period.
 That estimate does not take account of additional evictions likely because families have lost jobs and income because of the pandemic and recession.

 - Funding of affordable housing projects accounted for 5% of the total proposed Capital Budget for 2021.
 The Urban Redevelopment Authority (URA) manages over 80% of these projects.
 Capital budget expenditures toward affordable housing have increased by 5% from 2020 to the 2021 proposed budget.
 The largest Capital budget increase of affordable housing spending came with the formation of the Housing Opportunity Fund (HOF) and resulted in a 32% increase from 2017 to 2018.

-- The HOF manages several affordable housing initiatives including a housing stabilization program which supports individuals facing a one-time or short-term (up to 3 months) housing crisis.
+- The HOF manages several affordable housing initiatives including a housing stabilization program that supports individuals facing a one-time or short-term (up to 3 months) housing crisis.
 HOF funds for rental assistance have already been expended for the year and a homeowner assistance program is currently not accepting applications.
 Increases in funding can help these programs provide support for the full year and to more families in need.